AI Basic Act

 The Ministry of Culture monitors the use of AI in arts and cultures, drafting sector-specific guidelines and regulations to safely incorporate AI in creative work, address copyright concerns, and define rules for grant funding and award participation for AI-generated works.
 It balances innovation with the protection of artistic and cultural rights.

-中央研究院
+中央研究院 (Academia Sinica)

 Academia Sinica's Generative AI Risk Taskforce studies copyright, personal data, risk governance, social and environmental impact, and public governance challenges posed by AI.
 It is committed to interdisciplinary research and stands ready to provide independent technical and legal advice to policymakers.